swopnilnep/software-engineering-practices/content/_index.md

 *Note: This website will be in continuous development in the month of January 2019.
 There may be some incomplete or missing content in some parts of the project.*

+## Author

+Hi!
+I am Swopnil Shrestha (or Swop for short).
+I am a second year Computer Science and Mathematics major at [Luther College](https://cs.luther.edu) in Iowa.
+I have worked extensively with Python in the field of Data Engineering and Computer Science.
+I was previously a Data Engineering intern at [CloudFactory](https://www.cloudfactory.com/) and I aim to work with machine learning and artificial intelligence.
+If you have any questions or want to connect with me you can visit my [website](https://swopnilnep.github.io) or [email me](mailto:swopnil@pm.me).

 ## Preface

 As the use of technology in all areas of life has been rapidly increasing, the demand and need for software engineering are becoming paramount.
 Software Engineering involves applying the ideas and principles of engineering to the software development field.
 Software engineers develop, test, debug design, maintain and evaluate that software that runs our world.
 With software running airplanes, medical devices, banks and online platforms like Google and Facebook, failure of software can have a massive impact on the economy and the world and can even lead to a loss of life.